CoherentLabs/GameUIComponents/components/checkbox/README.md

 The checkbox is part of the Gameface custom components suite.
-As most of the components in this suite It uses slots to allow dynamic content.
+As most of the components in this suite it uses slots to allow dynamic content.

 Usage
 ===================
 Using the custom `<component-import>` element.
-After you install the components library and the checkbox component add the components library to your project:
+After you import the components library and the checkbox component add the components library to your project:

 ~~~~{.html}
 <script src="components.js"></script>
 ~~~~

 The checkbox has three slots:
-- **checkbox-wrapper** - holds the check box itself
+- **checkbox-background** - holds the check box itself
 - **check-mark** - holds the check symbol
 - **label** - holds the text of the checkbox; leave empty if no label is required